 A lawsuit of this nature has not occurred since 1983, when General Foods company settled a case out of court.

-CSPI grabbed some well-deserved attention last summer when they asked the FDA to require cigarette-style warnings on all non-diet soft drinks, the leading source of calories in
+CSPI grabbed some well-deserved attention last summer when they asked the FDA to require cigarette-style warnings on all non-diet soft drinks, the leading source of calories in America.
+Their newest crusade tackles two more contributors -- TV and processed sugary foods -- to the plague of childhood obesity.

 Of course, Viacom and Kellogg denied any responsibility, and with the Alliance for American Advertising and the Federal Trade Commission watching their corporate backsides, realistically, not much may happen.